wavefrontHQ/docs/pages/doc/metrics_security.md

 * **Permissions** are **global** settings.
   - Some permissions limit who can modify Wavefront objects.
 For example, only users with **Dashboards** permission can modify dashboards.
   -  Other permissions make certain information completely invisible.
 For example, only users with SAML IDP Admin permission can see the **Self Service SAML** menu or access that page.
 * **Access Control** allows administrators with the right permissions fine-grained control over individual dashboards or alerts.
-For example, it's possible to limit view and modify access to a Finance_2020 dashboard to the Finance department.
+For example, it's possible to limit view and modify access to a Finance_2020 dashboard to just the Finance department.
 * **Metrics Security** supports even finer-grained control.
 In the example above, access to the Finance_2020 dashboard is limited to the Finance department.
 With metrics security, you can limit access to confidential time series, histogram and delta counter metrics to the leadership team.

 {% include note.html content="Only a Super Admin user or users with **Metrics** permission can view, create, and manage metrics security policy. " %}